Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Transfer process

-The transfer process in HR refers to the steps taken when an employee is moved from one position or department to another within the same organization.
+The transfer process in HR refers to the steps taken when an employee is moved from one position or department to another within the same organisation.

 The process involves identifying suitable opportunities for the employee, assessing their qualifications and experience, communicating with relevant managers and stakeholders, and managing any necessary paperwork or administrative tasks.